 "A vital analysis that historically and geographically contextualizes the rush of finance into agricultural investments since 2008.
 Against a dominant perspective that frames this trend as emblematic of financialized capitalism and its excesses, Ouma’s extensive global fieldwork affords insight into the practical operations of finance, the making of global agricultural investment chains, and the politics of these developments." – Desiree Fields, University of California, Berkeley

-"A tour de force.
-Engagingly accessible, transdisciplinary and global in outlook, this book is neither left nor right; it is original.
-Theoretically, it puts land in its place: at the heart of the current economic system.
-In reconnecting land economics to property economics, it also connects the rural to the urban which, in turn, is also linked to the national, international and to the global." – Franklin Obeng-Odoom, University of Helsinki
+"A tour de force ... engagingly accessible, transdisciplinary, and global in outlook.
+By putting land in its place — at the heart of the current economic system — this book reconnects land economics to property economics, stitching back the rural to the urban which, in turn, is linked to the national, international, and to the global.
+This book is neither left nor right; it is original." – Franklin Obeng-Odoom, Society and Natural Resources

 Since the global financial crisis, the world has seen a stark rise in financial investment in farming and agricultural production.
 Indeed, finance has been identified as one of the main causes of the so-called “global land rush”.
 In a world with a growing population that needs to be fed, the financial returns from agriculture are sold as safe bets.
 The debate that this has prompted has been frequently alarmist, with financiers blamed for rising land prices, corporate enclosures, the dispossession of smallholder farmers and the expansion of large-scale industrial agriculture.